-From the BandLab Assistant, you’ll be asked to sign in.
-It’s free to sign up to create an account, or you can connect with Google or Facebook.
+6. From the BandLab Assistant, choose to Log in or Sign up.
+It’s free to sign up to create an account, and you can connect with Google or Facebook if you prefer.

-When the Cakewalk installation setup completes, click Finish to exit the setup:
+13. When the Cakewalk installation setup completes, click Finish to complete and exit the install setup.

 Upon clicking the finish button, the BandLab Assistant will show the Cakewalk section as Up to date, and you’ll see that the Install button has now changed to an Open button: